kabirnain/Predictive_Analytics/SongRecognition/README_Spotify_PCA_Analysis.md

 # Spotify Song Data PCA Analysis

-This project aims to perform Principal Component Analysis (PCA) on a dataset of Spotify songs.
+This project aims to perform Principal Component Analysis (PCA) on a dataset of 2000 Spotify songs to find a low-dimensional representation of the data that captures variability as much as possible, and to visualize the most important components in a 2D plot.
 The R programming language is used for the analysis.

 ## Table of Contents